TrunkRecorder/trunk-recorder-configs/README.md

 - [ ] Update index.md with your added sites in alphabetical order
 - [ ] Follow or create the folder structure
 - [ ] Follow the naming schema
+- [ ] Be sure to clear out un-needed data
+    - Such as: Api keys, upload config, sdr serial # / index

 ### Index
 Please update index.md with your added sites